Shiratsuyu-class destroyer: Operational history

 10 ships of the class were built between August 1936 and August 1937.
 Because of this, all ships of the class saw some degree of participation in the second Sino-Japanese war, made up of convoy escorting and patrol duty, and even the occasional shore bombardment, but none saw any major naval battles against enemy warships.

 All 10 ships were still afloat by the start of WW2 for Japan, and would immediately take up convoy escorting and patrol duty to assist in the Japanese capture of the Philippines and Dutch East Indies.
 It was in the latter campaign that the class began to see their first actions against enemy warships, starting when on 12 January 1942, the Yamakaze helped to sink the Dutch minelayer Prins Van Oranje, then on the 11th of February Yamakaze sank the American submarine USS Shark with gunfire.
-From 27 February to 1 March, several ships of the class took action at the battle of the Java Sea, during which Kawakaze and Yamakaze helped to sink the destroyer HMS Encounter, while Murasame helped to capture the hospital ship SS Op Ten Noort, escorting her to Singapore where she was converted into a prison ship.
+From 27 February to 1 March, several ships of the class took action at the battle of the Java Sea, during which Kawakaze and Yamakaze helped to sink the destroyer HMS Encounter, while Murasame helped to capture the hospital ship SS Op Ten Noort, escorting her to Singapore where she was converted into the prison ship Tenno Maru.

 In May, Shiratsuyu and Shigure escorted aircraft carriers at the battle of the Coral Sea, while all 10 ships saw escorting roles during the battle of Midway.
 At the end of June, Yamakaze became the class's first loss when she was hit by two torpedoes from the submarine USS Nautilus, blew up, and sank with all hands.
 Afterwards, it was off the Guadalcanal campaign, which saw the class take part in dozens of troop and supply transport runs and several notable engagements.
 In August, Kawakaze scored another victory when she located a trio of American destroyers, and launched a spread of six torpedoes that hit and sank the destroyer USS Blue.
 In September, Umikaze and Suzukaze participated in several bombardments of Henderson Field and, and in the latter's case the sinking of the patrol boat USS YP-346, Shiratsuyu helped to sink the fleet tug USS Seminole and the patrol boat YP-284, while Yūdachi helped to sink the fast transport ships USS Gregory and USS Little, before in October several ships of the class escorted aircraft carriers during the battle of Santa Cruz.